MooersLab/MooersLab/README.md

 I was surprised that there was not a more significant decrease.
 I may have compensated by using a digital voice recorder (DVR) in mid-January 2024 during my 25-minute commutes to my office.
-Much of my mutterings are rubbish, but I occasionally harvest useful thoughts.
+Much of my mutterings are rubbish that I wind up deleting.
+I occasionally harvest useful thoughts that I retain.
+I also use the DVR to paraphrase some technical documents that otherwise might be quite tedious to read.
 The DVR has extended my generative writing time by 30-60 minutes daily.

 Spending more time on rewriting will lead to fewer new words generated if the time spent on writing is constant.
 Rewriting is very time-consuming; it can take as much or more time as generating the text initially.
 Text written for grant applications and articles will take even more time because it needs to be highly polished.
 Sufficient time has to be scheduled for it.
-I plan to spend more time rewriting, so you can expect the new words generated in the next bimonthly report to be further reduced.
+I plan to spend more time rewriting, so you can expect the new words generated in the next bimonthly reports to be further reduced.

 ### What about Mac's Dictation and Voice Control software?
 One alternative is to use the built-in Dictation software for Mac.
 Four months ago, the Mac dictation software was worse than the alternatives, like Voice In.
 I tried it again on March 22, 2024,
-The error rate is now reduced enough to give it another try.
+The error rate is now reduced enough to make it very competitive.

 Its advantage is that it can operate anywhere.
 It works inside Emacs and on webpages, including webmail applications like Outlook and Gmail.